Exhibitions and trade shows

 - Take flyers/posters to relevant venues before the exhibition opens and hand them out in the local area when the show opens.

 - Make sure everyone involved (for example other exhibitors and the venue) promotes the exhibition via their mailing lists and social media accounts.

 Working with commercial galleries

-- If you are exhibiting at an established gallery, they will look after the marketing, promotion and any sales of your work and take a commission for this service.
-You provide the gallery with titles of the work and prices and they do the rest.
+Commercial galleries look after the marketing, promotion and sales of your work and take a commission for this service.
+In most cases the gallery will only need you to be at the exhibition for the private view.

 If you are considering organising your own exhibition Artquest has lots of useful resources on acquiring exhibition spaces and funding.

 Find out about using empty shop spaces for temporary exhibitions on Artquest.

 - Read our advice on How to Cost and Price your Work (PDF 435KB)

 - UKTI provides grants to help businesses attend selected overseas trade shows.

 - Anti Copying in Design (ACID) is the UK’s leading membership organisation for design intellectual property.